rod-trent/Copilot-for-Security/Prompts/Plugins/Tanium.md

+Prompts on this page require the Tanium plugin to work.

 # General Prompts:
 ```
 Tell me what computers are affected by CVE-2023-36805 and what patches are required.
 Group them by OS platform in table format